-- 2.1 The Cabinet of 26 April 2017 approved the attached Draft People Directorate Commissioning Strategy for consultation during May and June 2017 with a view to seeking final Cabinet approval to the Strategy at its meeting of 19 July 2017. - 2.2 The attached Draft People Directorate Commissioning Strategy explains the overall drivers, approach and content of the strategy for all parts of the service directorate. - 2.3 The draft strategy is titled Shaping Futures, Changing Lives.
-It updates our approach in two ways. - 2.4 Firstly, by bringing together in one place the wide-ranging activity already underway in the People Directorate through transformation initiatives. - 2.5 Secondly, it shapes the direction for the People Directorate of the next stage of development in creating a single, simple narrative and model which will inform on-going engagement, service transformation and planning as part of one council and with partners. - 2.6 Updating a commissioning strategy also gives opportunity to incorporate developed approaches such as our approach to de-commissioning.
+- 2.1 The Cabinet of 26 April 2017 approved the attached Draft People Directorate Commissioning Strategy for consultation during May and June 2017 with a view to seeking final Cabinet approval of the Strategy at its meeting of 19 July 2017. - 2.2 The draft Strategy has been considered by the Scrutiny Board on 30 May 2017; the Adult and Safer City Scrutiny Panel on 13 June 2017; and the Children, Young People and Families Scrutiny Panel on 14 June 2017.
+Early versions of the strategy have also been shared with NHS colleagues and Wolverhampton Healthwatch in the context of overall work on care and health commissioning and integration. - 2.3 The attached Draft People Directorate Commissioning Strategy explains the overall drivers, approach and content of the strategy for all parts of the service directorate. - 2.4 The draft strategy is titled Shaping Futures, Changing Lives.
+It updates our approach in two ways. - 2.5 Firstly, by bringing together in one place the wide-ranging activity already underway in the People Directorate through transformation initiatives. - 2.6 Secondly, it shapes the direction for the People Directorate of the next stage of development in creating a single, simple narrative and model which will inform on-going engagement, service transformation and planning as part of one council and with partners.
+It also reflects the broad current stage of development and direction for care and health integration. - 2.7 Updating a commissioning strategy also gives opportunity to incorporate developed approaches such as our approach to de-commissioning.
 It gives new focus to other initiatives such as the Health and Well Being Board priorities established in 2015/16.
 It also underpins the way in which commissioning is being harmonised within the People Directorate.